liv7c/devblog/posts/exploring-generics-and-generic-constraints.md

 ## Generics as a superpower to build reusable code
 The whole idea behind generics is to write functions or data structures that can work with many different types depending on the context.

-One of the most common examples is the `identity` function when studying generics.
-This function has the sole purpose of returning the argument it receives.
+The most common example to introduce generics is the `identity` function.
+The sole goal of this function is to return the argument it receives.

 ```typescript
 function identify(value) {